 No Reference Needed

 Some sources don’t need to be cited in the reference list.
-For example, classical or religious works like the Bible don’t need to be listed in your references.
+For example, classical works don’t need to be listed in your references.
 This is also true of personal communication, like interviews.
 However, if your teacher requests it, be sure to add it to the references.

 Free APA Citation: APA Citation Generator